notronaldmcdonald/fpm/README.md

 **Directories**

-/ - the source code directory
+fpm/ - the source code directory

-/constructor/ - the code and other components for creating a package.
+fpm/constructor/ - the code and other components for creating a package.

+**Files**

+fpkg-stem - the file that denotes that everything around it is a package component.

+pkgd - package details. denotes what type, version, and permission needs a script has.